Minecraft: The Story of Mojang: Content

 Minecraft: The Story of Mojang covers the first twelve months of Mojang's existence.
-It touches on Markus "Notch" Persson's childhood in the Swedish countryside, and introduces Persson on New Year's Eve in 2010 as his video game Minecraft began its rise to popularity.
+It touches on Minecraft creator Markus "Notch" Persson's childhood in the Swedish countryside, and introduces Persson on New Year's Eve in 2010 as the game began its rise to popularity.
 The film features a tour of the original Mojang office, introducing the staff and covering the team's concept of the final "finished" version of Minecraft.
 It follows Persson's first trips out of Sweden to attend the Game Developers Conference and Electronic Entertainment Expo 2011, meeting his fans and collecting awards for the game.

 The film also features interviews with prominent game creators Tim Schafer, Chris Hecker, and Peter Molyneux—the latter of whom was inspired by Persson's success to leave his job at Microsoft and found his own studio 22cans—who discuss the game's impact on them and their careers.
 In Molyneux's interview, he speaks on two perspectives of Minecrafts success: in the first, he views it in the lens of Lego toys, asserting that most contemporary video games compare with Lego sets, in that they are too structured and thus lacking in creative freedom, a crucial element that Minecraft returns to; his second perspective asserts that Minecrafts success should serve as a wake-up call to the video game industry to stop being "complacent" with its strategies.
 The film also features segments with Minecraft YouTubers the Yogscast and the Shaft, and Matt Needler of the Minecraft FyreUK server speaks on the game's transcendence beyond a game into a creative platform.

 Between segments in the film, footage of the works of hardcore players appears, including a 1:1 scale model of the Star Trek ship the Starship Enterprise, a functional calculator, and the work of a popular redstone tutorialist.
 Besides these segments of elaborate creations, fan videos and community segments are featured.
 One segment in the film features Mike Krahulik of the webcomic Penny Arcade and his son's experience playing the game; another documents an American teacher who incorporates the game in his lessons, and his students provide commentary on who they think Persson may be; the impact of the game on the teacher's classroom is discussed.
 It also covers Persson's anticipation of and the launch of the first MineCon, and Persson ceding leadership of the game's development to his employee and colleague Jens Bergensten.